asflierl/sglicko2/README.md

  2. `"Abby"`
  3. `0.0d`

-This "inversion" is not the responsibility of the scoring rules so you don't have to worry about it.
+This "inversion" is not the responsibility of the scoring rules.
+It is done behind the scenes when a leaderboard is updated after a new rating period.

 #### Games with more than 2 players